Best holiday rental deals in Wells

-The above is a climate diagram for Wells.
-July is the warmest month of the year in Wells with temperatures reaching a maximum average of 20°.
-On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is July.
+Above is a climate diagram for Wells.
+July is the warmest month of the year in Wells, with temperatures reaching an average daily maximum of 20°.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is July.

 Discover Britain's greatest legends with Wells holiday lettings

 Come to holiday homes in Wells for the town's historic city centre, stay for its moated Bishop's Palace and the world-class history in nearby Glastonbury and the Somerset coast.